Now scheduling COVID-19 vaccine appointments for ages 12+

 Cancer that forms in tissues of the kidneys.
-Kidney cancer includes renal cell carcinoma (cancer that forms in the lining of very small tubes in the kidney that filter the blood and remove waste products) and renal pelvis carcinoma (cancer that forms in the center of the kidney where urine collects).
+Kidney cancer includes renal cell carcinoma (cancer that forms in the lining of very small tubes in the kidney that filters the blood and removes waste products) and renal pelvis carcinoma (cancer that forms in the center of the kidney where urine collects).
 It also includes Wilms tumor, which is a type of kidney cancer that usually develops in children under the age of five.

-Cancer that starts in blood-forming tissue, such as the bone marrow, and causes large numbers of abnormal blood cells to be produced and enter the bloodstream.
+Cancer starts in blood-forming tissue, such as the bone marrow, and causes large numbers of abnormal blood cells to be produced and enter the bloodstream.

 A form of cancer that begins in melanocytes (cells that make the pigment melanin).
-It may begin in a mole (skin melanoma), but can also begin in other pigmented tissues, such as in the eye or in the intestines.
+It may begin in a mole (skin melanoma) but can also begin in other pigmented tissues, such as in the eye or in the intestines.